 Differences between Japanese and Chinese green teas

 The history of green tea dates back several thousand years.
 According to historical sources, the drink first originated in China.
 The first written reference to it was in the 8th-century book “The Classic of Tea” by Yu Lu.
 It wasn’t until the late 16th and 17th centuries that it began to spread outside of China.
-It spread first throughout Asia, then to Europe, where Dutch traders began to ship huge quantities of it.
+It spread first throughout Asia, then to Europe, where Dutch traders began to ship vast quantities of it.
 Then, in the early nineteenth century, mass production techniques brought Japanese green tea into widespread use.

 There are many differences between Chinese and Japanese green teas.
-Both are produced from the same plant, but the process of processing each type results in a distinct color and flavor.
+Both are produced from the same plant, but each type has a distinct color and flavor.
 While both are processed to stop oxidation, each variety is distinctive in its taste and flavor.
-Chinese green tea is green, while Japanese green tea is a light yellow-green color.
-Japanese tea is also steamed, rather than pan-fried.
+Chinese green tea is green, while Japanese green tea is light yellow-green.
+Japanese tea is also steamed rather than pan-fried.

 However, one significant difference between the two is the processing method.
 The Japanese teas are steamed, whereas the Chinese ones are pan-fired.
-In China, the leaves are harvested lightly, then put in a dry wok and roasted for a few seconds.
+In China, the leaves are harvested lightly, put in a dry wok, and roasted for a few seconds.
 Tumbler and oven-fired leaves are also used.
 Ultimately, the process of processing green teas is quite different.

-Although both methods are beneficial to tea drinkers, the Japanese tea processing method has several advantages over the Chinese version.
+Although both methods benefit tea drinkers, the Japanese tea processing method has several advantages over the Chinese version.
 The primary processing method ensures that the tea is stable and can be used for brewing.
 It also allows for storage and flavor extraction.
 After this, Japanese tea leaves go through secondary processing to create a powder.
 The final product, matcha, is processed in powder form.
 This method eliminates the need to roll the leaves.

 In Japan, green tea is famous for its high chlorophyll content, but Chinese green tea is not nearly as green.
 During the last two weeks before harvest, it is shaded and is called Bancha.
 Both varieties have the same health benefits.
 Japanese green tea is more expensive than Chinese green tea.
 Moreover, Japanese green tea is not available everywhere.
 Chinese green tea is cheaper and widely available.
-Its health benefits are the same, as long as the quality is high.
+Its health benefits are the same as the quality is high.

 In Japan, genmaicha green tea is a mix of Japanese green tea and puffed brown rice.
 Its taste is similar to coffee, but it does not have caffeine.
 This tea has a light green liquor with a grassy undertone.
-If you are unsure about the differences between Japanese and Chinese green tea, consider buying both to discover what works best for you.
+If you are unsure about the differences between Japanese and Chinese green tea, consider buying both to discover what works best.
 In addition to health benefits, both varieties are delicious and nutritious.